beakman/Angular-Authentication/README.md

 - [X] Setup Express Server
 - [X] Setup MongoDB
 - [X] Create RESTful APIs
-    - Register a new user
+    - Register with: Custom, Github, Facebook or Google Account
-    - Login an existing user
+    - Login with an existing account
-    - Login with: Github, Facebook, Google Account
+- [X] Send email on user registration
 - [X] Profile (Personal Data) (only logged in users can access)
 - [X] Test APIs using Postman
 - [X] Angular App using Angular-CLI (usage of SCSS)